TheBigBookMan/grad-dip/Human Interaction/Interaction with Indirect Devices.md

 	- **Optical Mouse**-
 		- relies entirely on one or more light-emitting diodes (LEDs) and an imaging array of photodiodes (semiconductor p-n junction device that converts light into an electrical current) to detect movement relative to underlying surface
 		- when mouse moves or user clicks a button, sends 3 bytes of data to computer
+		- essentially this data will tell the computer where the mouise is and what is the action doing
 		- first 8 bits contain
 		- ![[Pasted image 20250801085733.png]]
 		- next 2 bytes contain X and Y movement values